smsnetbd/sms-net-bd-csharp-nuget/README.md

-# SMS.NET.BD SMS Integration with PHP Example
+# SMS.NET.BD SMS NuGet Package Integration with Visual Studio

 This PHP example demonstrates how to send SMS messages using the sms.net.bd SMS API in a PHP application.
 The provided `sms_net_bd` class simplifies the process of interacting with the sms.net.bd SMS API.